 This chapter describes the growth and characterization of strain-balanced, remotely doped, pseudomorphic InyGa1-yAs/InxAl1-xAs QWs.
 The In0.64Ga0.36As well is designed to be compressively strained while the In0.45Al0.55As barriers are under tensile strain to balance the strain in the well-barrier layers.
 Transport properties are improved by further optimization of the layer structure, doping and growth parameters.

-4.2 Simplified method of calculating the electron density in an n-type QW with a single -doping layer placed a distance d from the well
+4.2 Simplified Method of Calculating the Electron Density in an n-type QW with a Single -doping Layer Placed a Distance d from the Well

 Doping impurities in a conductive layer act as charge scattering centers causing a deterioration of the transport properties at low temperatures.
 This problem is partially circumvented by placing the dopants by the sides of a QW to spatially separate the ionized impurities from the conductive layer.
 In order to further separate the ionized dopants from the QW, a spacer layer is inserted between the dopants and the well.
 Figure 4.1 shows the conduction band profile of a QW with a single -doping layer.
 The electron density dependence on spacer layer thickness is calculated using the model described in this section36.